kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

     $ curl http://localhost:9003/node -F name=worker -F url=http://1.2.3.4:8090/ \
       -F ht_user=user -F ht_pass=password

-Having registered the Cuckoo nodes all that's left to do now is to submit tasks and fetch reports once finished.
+Having registered the CAPE nodes all that's left to do now is to submit tasks and fetch reports once finished.
 Documentation on these commands can be found in the :ref:`quick-usage` section.